doppiomacchiatto/sqs-to-lambda-via-lambda/README.md

 *NOTE:* Your Lambda function will need to delete the item from the queue using the given `ReceiptHandle`!
 Otherwise, it will keep getting delivered.

+## Questions

+### What's up with the `cloudformation.yml` file?

+Yaml is a much easier format to write these in.
+Trust me.

+### Did you seriously write node code directly in the CloudFormation template?

+Yes I did.
+What's it to you?

+(If you have a better way to dynamically get the config into the Lambda function, please let me know.)

+## Contributing

+Please only modify the `cloudformation.yml` file, run `make`, and commit both the `cloudformation.*` files.
+Then submit a pull request.